Before You Try Making This At Home

-As with all heavy equipment use, there is a chance of accident, but we are very proud of our safety record.
+As with all heavy equipment use, there is a chance of accidents, but we are very proud of our safety record.
 Our Design Studio emphasizes working with care and rules are stridently enforced.
-Our on site professional railroad crews know the dangers and are always cautious.
-Laid rail is under heave stress and even it looks like it should just come up, it can pop and flip when rail nails and spikes are removed.
-That along is reason enough to never attempt to collect rail yourself.
+Our professional railroad crews know the dangers and are always cautious.
+Laid rail operates under tension, and even if it looks like it comes up easily, it can pop and flip during disassembly or simple handling.
+Let the experts remove the rail.
+That's what we do.

 Simple is anything but easy, but we make it look that way.
 We’ve invested a lot of time and effort in our work to make it safe, well-designed, aesthetically pleasing, and shippable.
 As such, we’ve taken the extra step of protecting our business and protecting would-be imitators from themselves.

 We have several patents pending, in addition to patents already issued including the following:

 If you’ve noticed something that might be an infraction on our patent(s), please reach out to us at firstname.lastname@example.org.